Montague Modlyn: Career

 Modlyn published his autobiography, Pardon My Cheek, in 1971.

-In 1973 he joined the original team at Capital Radio and four years later in 1977 he moved to LBC radio.
+In 1973 he joined the original team at Capital Radio and four years later in 1977, he moved to LBC radio.
 On LBC he presented Monty Modlyn at Large and a series called Monty's Pub where he visited a different public house every week.
-As well as pubs, Modlyn had a fondness for smoked salmon and cream cheese Beigels, which he would consume on air each week during his Sunday evening phone-in show on LBC.
-In the summer of 1979, Jeremy Beadle approached LBC and told them to sack Modlyn, let him take over the show, and he would give them a younger audience.
-This Beadle achieved until his own sacking in June 1980.
+As well as pubs, Modlyn had a fondness for smoked salmon and cream cheese bagels, which he would consume each week during his Sunday evening phone-in show on LBC.
+In September 1979, Jeremy Beadle replaced him in this role after Beadle wrote to the radio station telling them to sack Modlyn.

-Former BBC Producer Roger Ordish has claimed as part of an audiobook 'extra' to the documentary maker Louis Theroux's autobiography, that Modlyn was his first choice to present what later became titled Jim'll Fix It but that he was overruled.
+Former BBC Producer Roger Ordish has claimed, as part of an audiobook "extra" to the documentary maker Louis Theroux's autobiography, that Modlyn was his first choice to present what was later titled Jim'll Fix It but he was overruled.

 In 1982 Radio 4 broadcast Modlyn Through, a portrait of the broadcaster.

 Personal life and death

 Modlyn married Dorothy Harris in 1959 in Hackney, London.
 The couple had no children.
 His personalised car number plate was MM 405, which were his initials and the number of lines on early TV sets.
-He was awarded an OBE in 1983 for has charitable work, most notably for the RSPCA.
+In the 1983 Queen's Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE) "for charitable service", most notably for the RSPCA.

 Modlyn died in Charing Cross Hospital, Hammersmith of a cerebral haemorrhage on 6 May 1994, aged 72.
 His widow died in January 2017.